top of page

 DBT focuses on four main skill areas that help people manage emotions and relationships more effectively.

-Mindfulness: Learning how to slow down, observe thoughts and emotions, and stay present rather than reacting automatically.
+Mindfulness: Learning how to slow down, observe thoughts and emotions, and stay present rather than reacting.

 Distress Tolerance: Developing tools for getting through painful moments without making the situation worse.

-Emotion Regulation: Understanding emotional patterns and learning ways to reduce vulnerability to emotional overwhelm.
+Emotion Regulation: Understanding emotional patterns and learning ways to reduce emotional overwhelm.

-Interpersonal Effectiveness: Learning how to communicate needs clearly, set boundaries, and maintain self-respect in relationships.
+Interpersonal Effectiveness: Learning to communicate needs, set boundaries, and maintain healthy relationships.

 These skills are practical and designed to be used in real-world situations.